KhalfaniW/Port-Schedule/README.md

 From these lines it appends the action to the user's google calendar

-Depends on httplib2, apiclient and run ``` sudo pip install --upgrade google-api-python-client ```
+Depends on python httplib2, apiclient and run ``` sudo pip install --upgrade google-api-python-client ```